ArnaudFelin/ClickLearn_DSTI_Project/Models/README.md

 ## Tohora

-Tahoma provides an automated wokflow for the training, also using the whale data.
+Tahora provides an automated wokflow for the training, also using the whale data.

 ## Flipper